The future of secure communications: device independence in quantum key distribution: Fully Device Independent Quantum Key Distribution (DI-QKD)

 which follows from the fact that each of the tensor products between subsystems in definition \ref{routedBIcorrelations} can be replaced by commutation relations.\\ As a result, the above representation fits in the framework of non-commutative polynomial optimization, which means that the sets defined in \ref{routedBIcorrelations} can be outer-approximated through SDP hierarchies.

-\paragraph{Trade-off relations between $S_0$ and $S_1$} Let us consider a realistic CHSH scenario in which the source and measurement devices are imperfect.
-Considering the situation described in fig. \ref{fig:routedBI}, when $i=0$ Alice places her measurement device $A_0$ close to the source achieving an effective detection efficiencies, $\eta_{A_0}$, whereas when $i=1$, she places her device $A_1$, further away from the source, therefore $\eta_{A_1}\leq \eta_{A_0}$.
+\paragraph{Trade-off relations between $\beta_0$ and $\beta_1$} Consider a realistic CHSH scenario in which the source and measurement devices are imperfect.
+Considering the situation described in fig. \ref{fig:routedBI}, when $i=0$ Alice places her measurement device $A_0$ close to the source achieving effective detection efficiencies, $\eta_{A_0}$, while when $i=1$, she places her device $A_1$, further away from the source, therefore $\eta_{A_1}\leq \eta_{A_0}$.
 Similarly, for effective visibilities $v_{A_1}\leq v_{A_0}$, which result in the following quantum state shared between $(A_{i},B)$

 where $\rho_{A(B)}=\mathrm{Tr}_{B(A)}(\ket{\psi}\bra{\psi})$.
-Treating $i\in\{0,1\}$ as an additional Alice's input, denoting the location of her measurement device, the CHSH value is also dependent on $i$, which we denote by $S_i$.
-The following theorem captures the tradeoffs between $S_0$ and $S_1$ \cite{chaturvedi2024extending}
+Treating $i\in\{0,1\}$ as an additional Alice's input, denoting the location of her measurement device, the CHSH value is also dependent on $i$, which we denote by $\beta_i$.
+The following theorem captures the tradeoffs between $\beta_0$ and $\beta_1$ \cite{chaturvedi2024extending}